 Nominations that exceed 300 words will be disqualified.
 Past award winners are not eligible, nor are current SCC members.
-Submit nominations to UM Sustainability Coordinator Eva Rocke (eva.rocke at umontana.edu) by midnight Thursday, April 6.
+Submit nominations to UM Sustainability Coordinator Eva Rocke (eva.rocke at umontana.edu) by 9am on Friday, April 6.

 The Office of Sustainability and campus partners have organized a variety of activities to celebrate Earth Day, Earth Week, and Sustainability Month on campus.
 Check out our News and Events page for the updated schedule!